 Learn more about how you’ll grow your new high-income skill Python — to bring more value to society and to capture more value for yourself.

 I know that you’ll enjoy the trip (well, sometimes it’ll be hard, too)…

-> More than ten hours of video training, hundreds of puzzles, free certificates, your first Python job at Upwork, code projects, access to my personal Mastermind group, a detailed training plan, and more great learning features are awaiting you.
+More than 100+ hours of video training, hundreds of puzzles, free certificates, your first Python job working for us on Upwork, code projects, access to the Finxter Discord Mastermind group, detailed training plans, and more great learning features are awaiting you.

 While working as a researcher in distributed systems, Dr. Christian Mayer found his love for teaching computer science students.

 To help students reach higher levels of Python success, he founded the programming education website Finxter.com that has taught exponential skills to millions of coders worldwide.
 He’s the author of the best-selling programming books Python One-Liners (NoStarch 2020), The Art of Clean Code (NoStarch 2022), and The Book of Dash (NoStarch 2022).
 Chris also coauthored the Coffee Break Python series of self-published books.
 He’s a computer science enthusiast, freelancer, and owner of one of the top 10 largest Python blogs worldwide.

 His passions are writing, reading, and coding.
 But his greatest passion is to serve aspiring coders through Finxter and help them to boost their skills.
 You can join his free email academy here.